Goodbye Kimye: Kim Kardashian files to divorce Kanye West | Entertainment

 Goodbye Kimye: Kim Kardashian files to divorce Kanye West

 Celebrity website TMZ cited unidentified sources as saying the split was amicable and that Kardashian had asked for joint custody of the couple's four children.
 The grounds for the divorce were not immediately known.
-Representatives for West did not immediately return a request for comment.
+Representatives for West did not immediately return a request for comment, but a source close to the "Jesus Walks" rapper told People magazine that he was "resigned to reality."

-Kardashian has some 206 million Instagram followers, while West has 30 million followers on his @ye Twitter account.
-The couple's already unconventional relationship became strained last year when West, who suffers from bipolar disorder, ran an unsuccessful campaign marked by erratic statements to be elected U.S. president under his self-styled Birthday Party.
+"He knew it was coming, but that doesn't make it any easier," the source was quoted as telling People.
+"This is a somber day for him.".
+The filing follows months of leaks and reports that the marriage between the two celebrities was on the rocks.

 Kardashian in July released a statement urging compassion for West's mental heath struggles after he swiftly deleted a tweet in which he said he had been trying to divorce her for months.
-The couple appeared to grow further apart with the 21-time Grammy winner spending most of his time at his ranch in Wyoming and Kardashian remaining in their Calabasas mansion outside Los Angeles
+The couple grew further apart with the 21-time Grammy winner spending most of his time at his ranch in Wyoming and Kardashian remaining in their Calabasas mansion outside Los Angeles

 TMZ reported that the couple had a prenuptial agreement and that discussions on a property settlement were well advanced.
 The wedding was the first for West and the third for Kardashian after she had brief marriages with basketball player Kris Humphries and music producer Damon Thomas.

 The divorce papers were filed a month before the March 18 premiere of the final season of "Keeping Up with the Kardashians," which is expected to chronicle the recent rift in the couple's relationship.
 Streaming service Hulu said in December that it had signed a deal with Kim, Khloe and Kourtney Kardashian, their mother Kris Jenner and half sisters Kylie and Kendall Jenner, in which they will create new content for a venture that is expected to debut late this year.
-(Additional reporting by Dan Whitcomb and Lisa Richwine; Editing by Leslie Adler and Jonathan Oatis)
+(Additional reporting by Dan Whitcomb and Lisa Richwine; Editing by Leslie Adler, Jonathan Oatis and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)